-- Complete the form below in advance of the expense being incurred to submit your initial request.
+- Complete the form below at least a month in advance of the expense being incurred to submit your initial request.
 The form is for your expected costs and do not have to be final figures

 - Making Music staff will assess the request and contact you to confirm your subsidy

 - As soon as you have the final costs, submit the final claim form (which we’ll email to you) together with copies of receipt/invoices (start and end points of journey for car travel)